ZoinerTejada/azure-data-guide/data-guide/common-architectures/overview.md

 - Data pipelines
 - Advanced analytics

-The common data architectures will guide you down a path of concepts that get more granular from the concept down to the generic form of technologies used in the architecture.
+The common data architectures will guide you down a path of concepts that get more granular from the concept down to the generic form of technologies used in the architecture, and ultimately to help you make a choice amongst the various Azure options that exist.

 Use the following flow chart to begin your exploration: